tc39/proposal-pattern-matching/README.md

     else: false
 }
 ```
-The `true` above may be any pattern.
+The `true` in the pattern above may be any pattern (in this case it's a literal pattern).

 ### Nested Matching
 Because match is an expression, you can match further in the consequent of a match leg.
 Consider: